JorinEdu/JorinEdu.github.io/_posts/2019-11-12-Nice-To-Meet-You.md

 **Alice**
 So: to start off, we’re going to listen to Andrea and Steve who work in a bank.
 They have just interviewed two people who want to work there.
 **Finn**
-And here’s a question to think about while you listen: who did Andrea and Steve like best - the first person or the second person?
+And here’s a question to think about while you listen: who did Andrea and Steve like best - the first person or the second person
 **Alice**
 Who did they like best?
 Let’s find out.

 **INSERT**
 **Andrea**
 What do you think then Steve?
 **Steve**